-Massiel will add videos to teach you how to keyword sign for the eBook ‘When is Daddy coming home?‘ on this page.
+Massiel will add videos to teach you how to keyword sign for the eBook ‘Waiting for Daddy: Rose’s story‘ on this page.

 When asking questions, you can use your face (raising eyebrows).
 Facial expressions are a huge part of communication in many cultures, but especially in Deaf communities.
 So encourage one another to use the expressions.
 Tell the story with your face, body and gestures, movement.

 That is why in one scene I’m “asking” with my eyes and not a sign.

 Part 3 – Waiting for Daddy pages 10-11 We use our face to emphasis and show emotion.
 Have you noticed we use the letter “F” twice when we sign Daddy?
 That’s because the letter F is for father.

 This week we also use the sign for Australia.
 It’s like you’re picking up something and putting it back down.
 “At other times daddy is a long way away in Australia”.
 This is definitely a great sign to learn and get your students trying out.

 “Sometimes I get scared and sleep in mummy’s bed just in case she gets scared too”.

 The word “scared” you need to show the emotion.
 This will be fun to try with your students.
 Though I had to do it a few times because I crack up laughing, as you might do too (because it’s fun).